331st Guards Airborne Regiment

 The 331st Guards Airborne Regiment is a formation of the Russian Airborne Troops.
-Being a part of the 98th Guards Airborne Division; the regiment was considered to be one of Russia's elite units until the 2022 Russian invasion of Ukraine when it suffered large losses.
+The regiment, a part of the 98th Guards Airborne Division, was considered to be one of Russia's elite units, but suffered large losses during the Russian invasion of Ukraine that started in February 2022.

 History

 Soviet era

 The regiment was formed in 1946 at Kostroma from the 331st Guards Rifle Regiment.
 It was part of the 105th Guards Vienna Airborne Division.
 In 1960 it was transferred to the 106th Guards Airborne Division.
 Between 1988 and 1990 the regiment participated in peacekeeping duties in the Caucasus.

 1990s

 In 1992 the regiment was sent to Yugoslavia.
 In August 1993 it became part of the 98th Guards Airborne Division and then fought in the First Chechen War.
 In 1999 the regiment was sent to Kosovo.
 Afterwards it fought in the Second Chechen War.

 War in Donbas

 In 2014–2016 the regiment participated in the war in Donbas.